On flat bands in the $J_1$-$J_2$-$J_3$ XXZ sawtooth chain: Linear spin wave theory, tight-binding model view on flat bands

 leading to

 Two branches of the spectrum of one-magnon excitations for the spin-$S$ sawtooth chain within the LSWT turn out to be identical to the exact one-magnon spectrum~\eqref{1m_sp_gen}, \begin{widetext}

 \end{widetext} The only difference is the sign of the phases in the arguments of the cosine functions, which do not substantially affect the flat-band constraints.
-Thus the exact one-magnon spectrum and the LSWT approach yield are equivalent approaches inregards to their flat-band properties.
+Thus the exact one-magnon spectrum and the LSWT approach yield equivalent results egarding their flat-band properties.
 We expect that this remarkable principle is universal and model independent, because for any spin Hamiltonian admitting localized magnon states, a corresponding tight-binding model with localized excitations can be constructed using LSWT around the ferromagnetic classical ground state.